 PDF download USD $4.10

-Math Mammoth Fractions 1 is the first book of two that covers all aspects of fraction arithmetic.
-This book covers the concepts of fraction and mixed numbers, equivalent fractions, adding and subtracting like and unlike fractions, adding and subtracting mixed numbers, and comparing fractions.
-(The book Math Mammoth Fractions 2 covers the rest of fraction arithmetic: simplifying, multiplication, and division of fractions.)
+Math Mammoth Fractions 1 is the first book of two that cover all aspects of fraction arithmetic.
+This book covers the concepts of fraction and mixed number, equivalent fractions, adding and subtracting like and unlike fractions, adding and subtracting mixed numbers, comparing fractions, and measuring in inches.
+The book Math Mammoth Fractions 2 covers the rest of fraction arithmetic: simplifying fractions and multiplication and division of fractions.

 Studying fractions involves lots of rules, and many students learn them only mechanically, not really understanding the underlying concepts and principles.
-Then they end up making lots of mistakes because they confuse the different rules and either apply the wrong one or apply the right rule but they do not remember it quite right.
-All this can make students even fear fractions in math.
+Students then end up making lots of mistakes because they confuse the different rules, and either apply the wrong one or apply the right rule but don't remember it quite right.
+All this can make students even fear fractions.

-To avoid that, this book uses the visual model of a pie divided into slices, all the way through the book.
-It is a very natural model, because it uses a circle that can be divided into any number of circle sectors (slices).
-When students work with this model from lesson to lesson, they will eventually be able to "see" these pies in their mind.
+To avoid that, we use the visual model of a pie divided into slices all the way through the book.
+It is a natural model because a circle can be divided into any number of circle sectors (slices).
+When students work with this model from lesson to lesson, they will eventually start seeing these pies in their mind.
 This, in turn, gives them the ability to do many of the easier fraction calculations mentally.
 It also enables students to really UNDERSTAND these concepts, and not just learn mechanical rules.

-You are welcome to use manipulatives along with the book; however the visual pie model is probably sufficient for most students in 5th grade level.
-I have also included (in the appendix) printable cutouts for fractions from halves to twelfths.
-You can use them to make your own fraction manipulatives.
+You are welcome to use manipulatives along with the book; however the visual pie model is probably sufficient for most students in the fifth grade level.
+I have also included (in the appendix) printable cut-outs for fractions from halves to twelfths.

 Adding and Subtracting Unlike Fractions is an introductory lesson in the sense that the student is not yet introduced to the rule for finding the common denominator.
-In this lesson, the common denominator is either given, or the student figures it out using pictures.
+Instead, in this lesson, the common denominator is either given, or the student figures it out using pictures.

 Finding the (Least) Common Denominator emphasizes the idea that we need to find a common denominator, and then convert the fractions to like fractions before adding.

-The Fractions 1 workbook is most suitable for 5th grade.
-However, this book is not tied to any grade level and does not mention anything about grade levels, and so it can be used in various settings.
-It is also very good for remedial teaching or for the learning disabled because of its heavy usage of visual models.
+This workbook is most suitable for 5th grade.
+However, it is not tied to any grade level and does not mention anything about grade levels (except in the introduction), and so it can be used in various settings.
+It is also very good for remedial teaching or for students with learning challenges because of its heavy usage of visual models.

 The PDF version of this book can be filled in on a computer, phone, or tablet, using the annotation tools found in many PDF apps.
 See more.